|

 reason for

-these newsmen to choose the Hotel
+these newsmen to choose the Hotel Continental to

-adjacent to the National Assembly
+Saigon, adjacent to the National Assembly (now the

-the press circle would gather around
+Municipal Theater) where the press circle would

-for collecting the information and
+gather around for collecting the information and

-discussing political issues and
+discussing political issues and all.
+The Hotel

-called by a very typical name:
+Continental was then called by a very

-"Radio Catinat". |
+typical name: "Radio Catinat". |

 |